 Shred bins are an essential part of scheduled shredding services.
 Secure shred bins allow you to safely store your documents between shredding sessions so you don’t have to shred every day, and they comply with all security and privacy laws including HIPAA and FACTA.

-Choosing the right size and type of bin can make document collection and protection easy and efficient, rather than complicated and messy.
+Choosing the right size and type of bin can make document collection and protection easy and efficient, rather than complicated.